dudfoKim/ETRI_openCV/README.md

 ********************************************************************

-update file, tesint video by this project (ver : 1st, February, 2017) - recommend the download .avi file
+update file, testing video by this project (ver : 1st, February, 2017) => recommend the download 'check_some video.mp4' file